Learn how to interact with this route using the Ouro SDK or REST API.

 Range: 0 to 50

-Maximum number of strongest peaks to annotate in the preview plot.
+Maximum number of strongest peaks to include in the response metadata.

 Range: 0 to 100